OpenFreeEnergy/openfe/docs/guide/models/alchemical_network.rst

 including describing the OpenFE objects that describe chemistry, as well as alchemical transformations.

+..
+TODO provide a written or image based comparison between alchemical and thermodynamic cycles

 Like any network, the :class:`.AlchemicalNetwork` can be described in terms of nodes and edges between nodes.
 The nodes are :class:`.ChemicalSystem`\ s, which describe the specific molecules involved.
 The edges are